 Microorganisms and their activities have frequently been recommended in tests for the impacts of a specific chemical component in soil, as well as in studies of soil pollution (Riis et al., 1995; Ojumu et al., 2004).
 Soil microbial flora, such as the fungal community, often known as "mycoflora of the soil," may be affected by spent oil pollution.
 This could lower the number of microorganisms in polluted soil to levels comparable to non-polluted soil.
 Organic matter, including hydrocarbons, is broken down by soil microbes, while inorganic components are converted from one form to another (Ojumu et al., 2004).
 The soil is home to a variety of fungus species, which can cause spoiling when there is a lot of water activity.
 However, several members of the genera are known to be useful in man's daily existence.
 Oil pollution's impact on the soil ecosystem is mostly governed by the soil's biotic and abiotic elements.
 The persistence of oil pollutants in the environment is determined by these biotic and abiotic features of soil, albeit this can be influenced to some extent by the quality and mixing of the hydrocarbon.
 Exposure to crude and refined oils has been shown to have measurable effects on ecologically important microbial communities (Aleruchi and Obire, 2019).
 Once crude oil is discharged into the soil, it quickly sinks, with the volatile fraction escaping and the less volatile fraction being degraded by microbes (Ojumu et al., 2004).
-This is due to a complicated hydrocarbon mixture that includes paraffins, olefins, kerosene, and octane (Atlas, 1981).
+This is due to a complicated hydrocarbon mixture that includes paraffins, olefins, kerosene, and octane (Atlas, 1984).
 The amount and quality of oil spilt, as well as past exposure of native soil microbes to oil, influence the sensitivity of soil microflora to petroleum hydrocarbons.
 Fungi, for example, are incredibly varied microorganisms that can adapt to survive in hostile conditions.
 Microbes have adapted their degradative enzyme system to break down a wide range of complex compounds (Boonchan et al., 2000).
 The ability of these microorganisms to form endospore and vegetative cells, which can withstand harsh and unfavorable environments, is crucial to their survival in a changing environment.
-These changes have a negative impact on plants, and the extent of the damage is determined by the size of the affected region and the degree of pollutant saturation (Isinguzo and Bello, 2005).
+The study areas are known are in the city of Port Harcourt with lots of automobile activities resulting to the generation of wastes that are indiscriminately poured on the bare soil.
 This study was therefore carried out to isolate and identify fungal isolates in soil samples from mechanic workshops.